pchalacis/trainerroad-to-trainingpeaks/README.md

 #Bugs and feature requests
 1. Sorry, works for me, use at will.
 Found a bug?
 Create a pull request.
 Feature request?
 Make it yourself, I'm busy training ;)
+2. Code was tested on 2 TP accounts, under Chrome and Safari.